Introduction to Drupal on Pantheon

 Drupal on Pantheon

-For some Drupal documentation about the Pantheon setup, visit their website.
+For some Drupal documentation about the Pantheon setup, visit their Choosing Your Start State article.

 For starting out with development on the Pantheon platform, there is some initial local setup that needs to be done, namely making sure you have the versioning tool Git, the package manager Composer, and PHP, which is needed to run Composer.
 Visits the Upgrade from Drupal 8 to Drupal 9 article that includes the tools and setup needed at the top.
 The main topic of the article, upgrading to Drupal 9, has been done on the site already.
 You will also need to create a SSH key to pull the site code repo and attach it to your Pantheon account, instructions for this are also included in the above KB article.